 Skilled services are medical services referred by a physician, typically after discharge from the hospital or rehabilitation facility.
 Skilled services are covered by Medicare, Medicaid and private-pay.

-- Skilled Nursing: Registered nurses work with primary care physicians to develop a care plan including assessment, treatment and instruction for ongoing care.
+- Nursing: Registered nurses work with primary care physicians to develop a care plan including assessment, treatment and instruction for ongoing care.
 Typical situations that involve skilled nursing services include post-surgical healing, wound care management, mobility and fall prevention, management of Diabetes, Dementia or other chronic diseases, and prescription medication education.

 - Physical, Occupational, & Speech Therapy: The Physical Therapist provides therapeutic exercise and instruction to improve mobility/ability and quality of life.
 The Occupational Therapist designs treatment to develop, recover, or maintain daily living and work skills with a physical, mental or developmental condition.
 The Speech Therapist works with individuals to treat speaking disabilities, as a result of stroke or other medical conditions.